gayans/wallacepos/README.md

 4. Access /installer/?install from the web browser to install the database schema & templates

-5. Login to the admin dashboard at /admin using credentials admin:admin & change the default passwords in Settings -> Staff & Admins!
+5. Login to the admin dashboard at /admin using credentials admin:admin & change the default passwords in Settings -> Staff & Admins!!